What is a partner ecosystem and why should you want one?

 Perhaps it will help to think less about the risks of developing a partner ecosystem and more about the risks of not developing a partner ecosystem.

 To put it bluntly, if you’re not building an ecosystem, your competitors will be.
-So, all those potential partners who could be helping you to innovate will instead be working with your competitors to disrupt the market.
+So, all those potential partners that could be helping you to innovate will instead be working with your competitors to disrupt the market.

 Accenture’s research shows that 40% of companies in 20 industries (worth $26 trillion) are highly susceptible to disruption.
 Let’s face it: if you’re not the disruptor, the chances are you’re going to be disrupted!